Dogs and Boating

 Smelly Toys and Beds

-OK – let’s assume that you have now got the dog happily on your boat.
+Ok, let’s assume that you have now got the dog happily on your boat.
 He will be more comfortable if he has some of his toys and his usual bed on the boat.
-Don’t make the mistake of buying him a new bed for the boat – use his existing one with its existing smell!
+Don’t make the mistake of buying him a new bed for his boat – use his existing one, with it’s existing small.
+Yes, even if the smell is a bit strong – hopefully the sea air will take some of the pong away.

 Your Dogs First Boat Ride

-Also, ensure that your dog is hydrated and has enough water to drink.
+Also, ensure that your dog is hydrated and has enough water to drink for the journey.

 Safety First